everynet/ran.routing.chirpstack.v4/README.md

 You need to create only one gateway under any tenant to use bridge software.

-But, to support other tenants simultaneously, tenant-owner of created gateway must has "Gateways are private" configuration flag disabled.
+But, to support other tenants simultaneously, tenant-owner of created gateway must has "Gateways are private" configuration flag **disabled**.

 You can change this flag under `Tenant/Dashboard/Configuration` section of ChirpStack UI.